-You may take the Placement Exam once during each of these periods:
+You may take the Placement Exam once during each of these time windows:

-- April 16th through July 15th (good for the Summer, Fall and upcoming Spring),
+- March 16th through June 15th (valid for the upcoming Summer, Fall and Spring semesters),

-- November 16th through April 15th (good for the upcoming Spring, Summer and Fall).
+- October 16th through March 15th (valid for the upcoming Spring, Summer and Fall semesters).

 You may not need to take the math placement exam if you either

 - passed the exam no more than one year ago, or

 - have appropriate transfer credits, or